aces/Loris-MRI/docs/scripts_md/imaging_upload_file_cronjob.md

 Available options are:

-\-profile      : name of the config file in
+\-profile      : Name of the config file in
                 `../dicom-archive/.loris_mri`

-\-verbose      : if set, be verbose
+\-verbose      : If set, be verbose

 # DESCRIPTION

 The program gets a series of rows from \`mri\_upload\` on which the insertion pipeline has not been run yet, and launches it.

-## Methods

 # TO DO